-Protection and sculptural adornment are key to the Hannah Martin brand; the finely balanced lines and shaping of this pendant are the perfect example of Hannah’s perpetual need to reinvent through story and sculpture.
+An elegant, powerful piece, the finely balanced lines and dramatic form of this pendant are a perfect example of Hannah’s perpetual need to reinvent through story and sculpture.

 2 in stock

 This necklace is made from approximately 6.5 grams of 18 carat yellow gold and has an 18 carat gold Spiga chain.
-This piece was originally created using CAD technology combined with hand carving.
 Each necklace is hand made in London.

 Widest point: (top of pendant) 18mm tapering to a point at the bottom

-Height: From top of wings to bottom point) 16mm
+Height: (top of wings to bottom point) 16mm

 Thickest point: 6mm